senad96/Group-Equivariant-Networks/README.md

 Group equivariant convolutional neural networks (G-CNNs) has been introduced by Cohen &
 Welling (2016).
-These new models can be considered as an evolution of convolutional nerual networks (CNNs).
+These new models can be considered as an evolution of convolutional neural networks (CNNs).
 The key operation which G-CNNs use is G-Convolution; this is a new layer that make neural networks equivariant to new symmetries.
 In this paper, I’ll provide a theoretical overview of G-CNNs, G-Convolution and